10 Reusable Products To Replace Common Household Goods

 Lower your carbon footprint by diminishing the amount of waste you produce.
-Choosing these products will get you steps closer to achieving zero waste!
+Choosing these products will bring you steps closer to zero waste!

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 Organic Reusable Beeswax Wrap

 Saran Wrap and other plastic cling wraps are single-use products that use harmful chemicals like PVC and BPA, which have been linked to skin diseases and cancer.
 Swap these out for reusable wraps made from cotton and beeswax.
 These Beeswax wraps use 100 percent organic, biodegradable ingredients, without any harmful chemicals.
 You’ll protect your health and reduce waste.
 If you want to live more sustainably, check out these 11 things you didn’t know about recycling but should.

 Reusable Silicone Food Storage Bags

 These eco-friendly reusable bags are leak-proof and feature airtight seals to keep your food fresh and safe.
 They’re a wonderful alternative to the unnecessary waste of disposable plastic zip-top bags.
 The silicone bags are microwavable and dishwasher- and refrigerator-safe.
 Here are more eco-friendly alternatives for food storage, including wax paper.